 5 Alternatively, IR 2021/664 foresees that common information services can be provided as a distributed system, without a centralised CISP (cf. §4.3.2.3 of Appendix C: D1 - U-space evaluation).
+However, this is not the approach adopted by those MS that are actively implementing U-space at the time of writing.

-Actors/Services Roles in U-space Civil Aviation Authority (CAA) Is in charge of, in particular: Transposing U-space and drone regulations into national or local law and supervise its application; Providing a certificate to USSP and CISP and the related oversight process; Establishing, maintaining and making publicly available a registration system for certified U-space service providers.
-(Airfield/Airport) Aerodrome operator (civil, military) Supports the definition of operating procedures and interoperability requirements to ensure safe integration of drones in airspace, especially in airport vicinity.
-ANSP Air Navigation Service Provider (civil, military) In controlled airspace: ANSP remains responsible for the provision of Air Navigation Services to operators of certified manned and unmanned aircraft, as well as for the dynamic reconfiguration of the airspace within the designated U-space airspace to ensure that manned and unmanned aircraft remain segregated.
-If a certified drone operates under IFR, the ANSP remains responsible to the provision of ANS as for the other IFR flights.
+Actors/Services Roles in U-space Member States Have full authority on the U-space airspace designation (how the airspace is designed, accessed, restricted, they should be able to require that other U-space services than those stated as mandatory by the U-space regulation are mandatory, etc.) Civil Aviation Authority (CAA) Is in charge of, in particular: Transposing U-space and drone regulations into national or local law and supervising its application; Providing a certificate to USSP and CISP and the related oversight process; Establishing, maintaining and making publicly available a registration system for certified U-space service providers.
+(Airfield/Airport) Aerodrome operator (civil, military) Supports the definition of operating procedures and interoper requirements to ensure safe integration of drones in airspace, especi airport vicinity.
+ANSP Air Navigation Service Provider (civil, military) In controlled airspace: the ANSP remains responsible for the provision of Air Navigation Services to operators of certified manned and unmanned aircraft, as well as for the dynamic reconfiguration of the airspace within the designated U- space airspace to ensure that manned and unmanned aircraft remain segregated.
+If a certified drone operates under IFR, the ANSP remains responsible for the provision of ANS as for the other IFR flights.
 If the certified drone does not comply with IFR rules, the USSP shall be responsible for the provision of U-space services to operators of unmanned aircraft.
-In non-controlled airspace: ATS remains responsible for the provision of Flight Information Service to the operators of manned aircraft.
+In non-controlled airspace: the ATS provider remains responsible for the provision of Flight Information Service to the operators of manned aircraft.